seapoe1809/Health_server/README.md

 Health_Server is DARNA.HI V2

-"Forward looking open source initiative preparing for the future!"
+"Forward looking open source Health server initiative!"

 ##DARNA Healthy Intent v2- An open source intiative - self custody of your health data
 ##Early stage.
 Beta and under development and isnt secure.
 Please take all steps to safeguard your data.